-Speira AS' ultimate owner is Speira International Holding B.V and is formally owned from Germany.
+The ultimate owner of Speira Bidco II AS is Speira International Holding B.V.
+Speira Group management is located in Germany.
 Speira has a total of 11 recycling plants and factories in Germany and Norway respectively.
-This includes the Alunorf factory in Germany (the world's largest aluminum rolling mill) and Grevenbroich (the world's largest processing factory).
+This includes 50% of the joint venture Alunorf factory in Germany (the world's largest aluminum rolling mill) and Grevenbroich (the world's largest processing factory).
 In total, Speira recycles 650,000 tons of aluminium per year and produces around 1 million tons of advanced rolled products.